onaio/ansible-onadata/examples/load-balanced/README.md

 monit_smtp_username: "root" # Configured SMTP user for email notifications
 monit_smtp_password: "" # Configured SMTP user password for email notifications
 slack_monit_endpoint: "" # The slack webhook to send notifications to

+samba_onadata_user: "onadata" # Set to the Samba users you would want to use for Ona Data's media share
+samba_onadata_password: "somesecret" # Set to the password you would want to use for Ona Data's media share
+samba_onadata_share: "media" # Set to the Samba share you would want to use for Ona Data's media
+samba_backups_user: "backups" # Set to the Samba users you would want to use for the backups share
+samba_backups_password: "somesecret" # Set to the password you would want to use for the backups share
+samba_backups_share: "backups" # Set to the Samba share you would want to use for backups
 ```

 In [inventory/group_vars/onadata/vars.yml](./inventory/group_vars/onadata/vars.yml):